What does a content engineer do?

 Tech stack.
 Descript

-These workflows let one operator run an AI-orchestrated content practice across input, build, publish, analyze, and distribute.
+These workflows let one operator run an AI-first content practice across input, build, publish, analyze, and distribute.
 The system holds the parts that should compound.
 The operator focuses on the parts that don't compound: judgment, taste, the specific call.

-This article was produced via the workflows it describes.
-Voice input via Super Whisper.
-Drafted in Claude Code.
-Published as MDX.
 The companion LinkedIn post is cross-format adaptation from the same source.
 Same insight, different surface, voice preserved across both.
-Related cluster reading: founder-led marketing and going to market.
+For the human-layer counterpart to this article, see the Founder Branding guide.

 Common questions.

-• What is a content engineer?
+What is a content engineer?

-• How does voice-to-text fit into a content workflow?
+How does voice-to-text fit into a content workflow?

 Voice-to-text is the input layer for an AI-orchestrated practice.
 Super Whisper lets you dictate to AI faster than you can type.
 From there, voice flows into two sub-workflows: AI interviewing you by voice on a topic, and async AI interviews sent to founders for content context.
 Voice removes the friction of getting ideas out of someone's head.

-• Can you really build a website with Claude Code?
+Can you really build a website with Claude Code?

 Yes. duo.ca is a Next.js site, source on GitHub, deployed on Vercel, written almost entirely through Claude Code.
 The process: planning phase first (purpose, content, positioning), then descriptive design language plus inspiration sites, then direct work in Claude Code.
 Skipping the Figma-to-code round trip saves hours.
 Pillar guides drafted in an afternoon are typical.

-• What tools does an AI-first content engineer use?
+What tools does an AI-first content engineer use?

 Claude Code as the orchestration layer.
 Super Whisper for voice.
 MDX and Next.js for content.
 GitHub and Vercel for code and deploy.
 PostHog for analytics, Linear for tracking, Resend for email.
 Descript and Remotion for video.
 The criteria isn't 'best tool for the job' but 'best tool for an AI-orchestrated workflow,' meaning Claude can read it, write to it, and orchestrate around it.

-• Will this approach make AI content sound generic?
+Will this approach make AI content sound generic?

 Only if the system has no compounding loop.
 Voice rules, voice models, business context, and editorial preferences live in code and prompts that get sharper over time.
 Each piece of content feeds back into the system.
 Six months in, the output is more specific and voice-faithful than it was on day one.
 Generic AI content is a sign of a missing system, not a flaw in AI.